The Proposed Development

 Leeds Methodist Mission

-During the period of development, the work of the Leeds Methodist Mission will continue much as it does at present, though with a new deacon.
-At the beginning of September, Deacon Jenny Jones will take up a new appointment in Nottingham and Deacon Meridith Evans, currently working in Sheffield, will succeed Jenny.
+During the period of development, the work of the Leeds Methodist Mission continues, though with a new deacon.
+At the beginning of September 2017, Deacon Jenny Jones took up a new appointment in Nottingham and Deacon Meridith Evans, succeeded Jenny.

 It is hoped that a city-centre base will be found for Meridith when the present deacon's office in the Oxford Place Centre ceases to be available.